PulchrasHusband/GoonFinder/README.md

+# GoonFinder  🔍
-# GoonFinder, the ultimate one stop search for all your media desires for artists and enthusiasts
+**the ultimate one stop search for all your media desires for artists and enthusiasts**

 ## what is the "GoonFinder?"